choirulrizki/choirulrizki/README.md

 #
 #### 👦 About Me
 Hello World!!👋
-I am **Choirul Rizki**, a Bachelor of Economics graduate from UIN Kiai Ageng Muhammad Besari Ponorogo 🎓.
-I have a strong passion for Data Analysis and Data Science📊.
-I am skilled in processing, visualizing, and analyzing data to support data-driven decision-making 💡
+I am **Choirul Rizki**, a Bachelor of Economics graduate from UIN Kiai Ageng Muhammad Besari Ponorogo.
+I am passionate about Data Analytics and Data Scientist, with strong analytical and technical skills in data processing, visualization, and interpretation to support data-driven decision-making and business insights.

 #
 ##### 🌐 Socials